Interrobang01/iblib/README.md

 -- table of strokes, containing:
 -- table of vec2s

+### split_string
+Python string split but in lua.
+Code courtesy of stackoverflow.

+INPUTS:
+- string, the string to test
+- string, the separator; if it's longer than one character it'll treat them all as different separators and add them up, sort of like using an OR instead of an AND

+OUTPUTS:
+- table of strings, all the split substrings

 ### is_point_in_polygon
 Given a point and a table of points representing a polygon, returns whether the point is inside that polygon.